ikron/Neurospora_NAM_population/README.md

 ### Genotype data file

-The current genotype data file can be found at:
+The current genotype data file can be found at: [Genotype file](10.5281/zenodo.11120317)

 ## Scripts